 After checking a few more rooms to make sure the newly-restored power was routing properly, Rikku gave a grinning thumbs up and led the way back out of the maze of corridors and up out of a sea now lit by the searchlights dotting the hull of the wreck.

 The Commander wasn't sure she'd heard right, but she nodded slowly, setting the remains of the dinner aside to give the conversation her full attention.
-Rikku's brow furrowed and she whirled about to face the water.
+Rikku's brow furrowed for a moment and she whirled about to face the water.
 After a moment, Shepard joined her at the railing.
 "Something the matter?"

 The blonde bit her lip, glancing up with blazing green eyes.
 "It's just... that place... it was destroyed over a thousand years ago by Sin's attack."